Footsteps of the Buddha Plus Sikkim 2020

 TIPS, GRATUITIES, GIFTS & ALMS:

-We will collect the money for tips ahead of time.
+I will collect the money for tips ahead of time.
 This way we can make sure to handle all of the gratuities and alms in the way that will best help the people in the communities you will be meeting, and you won’t have to worry about it at all.
+Visit the TCEF website (www.tibetanchildrenseducation.org) – our main charity in India.
 We also will handle all of the normal tipping for dining rooms and luggage, etc. Most people don’t know where to pay baksheesh, what bribes are needed, etc., and we do.
 I find it easiest to collect the money before we leave.
 It will be $200 per person for India.
 If you do see something you feel you’d like to give to, ask for my help to avoid scams.

 If you read only one book I recommend Freedom at Midnight, by Larry Collins and Dominique Lapierre.
 It’s based on the events leading up to independence from England and will give you a good political background for modern India.

 — Arranged Marriage: Stories by Chitra Divakaruni

 — The God of Small Things by Arundhati Roy

 — A Fine Balance by Rohinton Mistry